galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 You can also follow the steps to apply domain on a new machine for new replicas.

 Configure domain on managed machine:
-1. SSH to mspVM1 with command `ssh weblogic@mspVM1`
+1. SSH to your machine, e.g login to mspVM1 with command `ssh weblogic@mspVM1`
 2. Use `root` user to set the ownership of domain package
   ```
   sudo su